DeepthiSudharsan/MLSA-Tutorial/README.md

 1. Download the [Power BI installer](https://www.microsoft.com/en-us/download/details.aspx?id=58494) for Windows.

 2. Once it is downloaded, run the downloaded installer.
 Select the installation folder and install.
 This will only take a minute.
 </details>

+For more details, you can visit the [Beginner's Guide](https://wiki.python.org/moin/BeginnersGuide).

+### Streamlit
+Streamlit is an open source app framework in Python language.
+It helps us create web apps for data science and machine learning in a short time.
+It is compatible with major Python libraries such as scikit-learn, Keras, PyTorch, SymPy(latex), NumPy, pandas, Matplotlib etc. With Streamlit, no callbacks are needed since widgets are treated as variables.
+Data caching simplifies and speeds up computation pipelines.
+Streamlit watches for changes on updates of the linked Git repository and the application will be deployed automatically in the shared link.
+<summary><b>Installation</b></summary>
+Please refer the [official Streamlit Installation Documentation](https://docs.streamlit.io/library/get-started/installation) for installing streamlit on Windows.